rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="a-1">  ☑️ Step 1: Create <code>/pages/files/file-explorer.html</code>  </h3>

 Create a new directory called `/pages/files/`.
 Add a new file called `/file-explorer.html`.
-For now, we'll add the interface without any functionality.
+For now, we'll add the interface without most functionality.

+To save time, we'll also add the Javascript needed for the nav bar.

 ```html
 <div class="p-3 center-column">